Medical Assistance

 To receive Medical Assistance (MA), applicants must be U.S. citizens, U.S. nationals or certain lawfully present noncitizens.
 See the MA Citizenship policy for more information.

-Refer to the Immigration Status and Minnesota Health Care Programs Eligibility chart for a quick reference guide to Medical Assistance eligibility for applicants and enrollees who are noncitizens.
+Refer to the Immigration Status and Minnesota Health Care Programs Eligibility chart for a quick reference guide to MA eligibility for applicants and enrollees who are noncitizens.

 MA Eligibility for Noncitizen Children Under Age 21 and Pregnant People

-The following people are eligible for MA, regardless of their specific immigration status:
+The following noncitizens are eligible for MA, regardless of their specific immigration status:

-• All lawfully present noncitizen children younger than age 21
+• Lawfully present noncitizen children younger than age 21

 See Appendix H Lawfully Present Noncitizens for more information about lawfully present noncitizens.